flowsion/api/Sections/projects.md

 Get Project
 -----------

-This will return a specific project identified by the Project ID.
+Return a specific project identified by the Project id.

-    `GET /projects/1` will return the specific project with the ID 1.
+    `GET /projects/1` will return the specific project with the id 1.

 A sample response:

 ```
 {
   project_id: "1",